gden173/vspglm/README.md

  The univariate case of this method was first proposed by Huang (2014) in Joint Estimation of the Mean and Error Distribution in Generalized Linear Models https://doi.org/10.1080/01621459.2013.824892

+More information on this function can be found [here](https://github.com/gden173/vspglm/blob/main/docs/thesis.pdf)

 ## Usage

 This function uses `MATLABs` Optimization toolbox and `MATLAB >= 2019b`.